Schuch666/eva3dm/paper.md

 # Description

-In the literature there are different evaluation criteria depending on the variable [@Emery:2001;@Ramboll:2018;@Monk:2019;@Zhang:2019;@Emery:2017;@Zhai:2024].
-These criteria vary depending on the goal of the simulation, the variability of the observations, and the error associated to the measurements.
-Additionally, they should be used according to the specific application, considering how other models in the literature compare with observations.
+The literature presents various evaluation criteria depending on the variable [@Emery:2001;@Ramboll:2018;@Monk:2019;@Zhang:2019;@Emery:2017;@Zhai:2024], which can be used to compare models and assess their performance.
+These criteria vary based on the simulation goal, observation variability, and measurement errors.

 A brief description of the steps to perform a model evaluation is provided below: